-Molina requires prior authorization for all elective/scheduled inpatient admissions and procedures to any facility.
-Facilities are required to also notify Molina within 24 hours or by the following business day once the admission has occurred for concurrent review.
+Molina requires prior authorization for all elective inpatient procedures to any facility.
+Facilities are required to notify Molina within 24 hours or by the following business day once an admission has occurred for concurrent review.
 Elective inpatient admission services performed without prior authorization may not be eligible for payment.